Robert M. Adger

-He died of a heart attack on June 10,1910 and his funeral was held at 1115 Lombard Street, his final place of residence.
+He died of a heart attack on June 10, 1910 and his funeral was held at 1115 Lombard Street, his final place of residence.
 He is buried at the Merion Cemetery in Merion, Pennsylvania.

 Fate of Collection

 In 1906 Robert Adger sold his books to Ella Smith Albert who was the second black student to graduate from Wellesley College.
-Ella donated Adger's book to Wellesley College in 1938 where it became scattered in the collection.
-In more recent times there have been attempts to retrieve these volumes and those that are found are housed separately at the Wellesley College Rare Book Room.
+Ella donated Adger's book collection to Wellesley College in 1938 where it became scattered.
+There have been attempts to retrieve these volumes and those that are found are housed separately at the Wellesley College Rare Book Room.

 Legacy

 A historical marker commemorates his life at the site of his home at 823 South Street.